 You can ask any questions you still have about the position, the selection process or any other aspect of working for the Yukon public service once the questioning and testing phases of the interview are over.

 After the interview

-The successful applicant may be given a conditional offer, pending appeals from bargaining unit employees.
-If you aren't selected for the position you can ask the Human Resources representative responsible for the competition to explain the reasons you were not successful.
-This is called a 'post-board' and the feedback can be a great help in your next job search.
+If you aren't selected for the position, you can ask the Human Resources representative responsible for the competition to explain the reasons you were not successful.
+This is called a 'post-board' meeting, and the feedback can be a great help in your next job search.